 The rest is more common and the salad itself comes together in no time at all.
 It's easy to vary to taste as well, using more herbs or none at all (although I think a little adds to the freshness), change cashews to peanuts or skip them, spice up or leave as it is.

-- 1/2 tbsp sugar (palm sugar more typical, but white or brown also fine)
+- ½ tablespoon sugar (palm sugar more typical, but white or brown also fine)

-- 1 tbsp mint (or basil/Thai basil or a mix of them)
+- 1 tablespoon mint (or basil/Thai basil or a mix of them)

-- 2 tbsp unsalted roasted cashews (or peanuts)
+- 2 tablespoon unsalted roasted cashews (or peanuts)